-Man-in-the-middle attacks or spoofing, Wi-Fi sniffing and malware are the main weapons hackers use to steal the information you expose while using public networks.
+Man-in-the-middle attacks, Wi-Fi sniffing, DNS spoofing and malware are the main weapons hackers use to steal the information you expose while using public networks.
 What are they after?
 Everything.
 Could be your passwords, banking details, full chat history or even those unflattering selfies you meant to delete.

 A virtual playground for hackers